 Image courtesy St. Charles County Parks and Recreation.

-The St. Charles County Council has selected a name for a new park expected to open this summer.
+The St. Charles County Council has selected a name for a new park expected to open this fall.
 Veterans Tribute Park, a 120-acre county park located between Pitman Hill and Kisker Roads, will honor service men and women from St. Charles County who have died while serving their country.

 Veterans Tribute Park will include a Memorial Garden and flags honoring the five branches of the armed forces; organizers are considering plans to relocate a World War I monument currently located at the St. Charles County Historic Courthouse to the park as well.